Set row-level security rules

 As you type, ThoughtSpot suggests formula syntax, variables, and column names.
 If you can’t remember the exact column name or variable you want to use, the suggestions can help.

 When your expression is valid, a green indicator appears at the bottom of the Rule Builder.

 RLS rules do not support use of aggregate functions.

 The rule you created is listed in the rules.
-You can edit the rule or add more rules by clicking + Add.
+You can edit the rule or add more rules by selecting + Add.

 For a list of operators and functions you can use to build RLS rules, see the row-level security rules reference.